 Young voters have been leaning left for quite some time, but they're now doing so in greater numbers.
 This is partially due to urbanization and exposure to diversity.
 American youth tend to be less religious and more accepting of other races and sexual preferences.
 This leaves the largest Republican coalition as old white men.
 And they're in decline.

-So if the GOP wants to keep from gradually fading into obscurity, as ex-RNC chairman Michael Steele pointed out, they’re going to have to embrace new coalitions.
+So if the GOP wants to keep from gradually fading into obscurity, as ex-RNC chairman Michael Steele pointed out, they're going to have to embrace new coalitions.
 Doing so means shifting ideology and stances on policy.
 Most of America pays little attention to non-election season politics.
-For wonks, this is when it gets the most interesting.
+For policy wonks like yours truly, this is when it gets the most interesting.